 Since the legal sale of these cannabis products is a relatively new thing in the U.S., the young industry is still working out some kinks: one of which is labeling discrepancy.
 These days, you can find products labeled broad-spectrum CBD, whole-plant CBD, full-spectrum CBD, and full-spectrum hemp.
 The kicker is that these names all mean the same thing: It's a product that is extracted from the hemp plant in a way that keeps all of its cannabinoids intact.

 With all the different terminology out there, it's important to buy from a company that is transparent about what their product is, where it comes from, and how it works.
 When mindbodygreen released its hemp multi+ supplement earlier this year, we kept that top of mind.

-It's why we partnered with Thorne, a leading manufacturer of science-backed supplements, to create a certified organic full-spectrum product that contains all those beneficial cannabinoids.
+We created a certified organic full-spectrum product that contains all those beneficial cannabinoids.
 We then tested our hemp four times for potency, purity, and contaminants like heavy metals, mold, and pesticides.
 We're confident that the resulting chill pill is safe and effective.*

 The bottom line.

 CBD isolate products don't contain as many beneficial plant compounds as full-spectrum blends.
 The way that these products are labeled can differ, so it's important that you buy from a reputable company you trust.